chadgmoore/digital-garden-jekyll-template/_pages/about.md

 permalink: /about
 ---

 👋 hi there, I'm Chad.
 This is my collection of ideas.
-Aka a digital garden.
+AKA a digital garden.

+I'm interested in acting, analog photography, Buddhism, absurdist philosphy, animation, sketchnotes and graphic recording, futures thinking, and sketch comedy.

+You can find my writing and other odds and ends [Where Light Gathers](https://wherelightgathers.com).

+Have a great day.